Should I Start Obedience Training Classes For My Puppy?

 Specialized Workshops and Activities

 Beyond obedience training, there are numerous specialized workshops and activities you can explore with your dog.
-These may include agility, flyball, scent work, or even dog like dock diving and .
+These may include agility, flyball, scent work, or even dog sports like and Canine Freestyle.
 These activities provide mental and physical stimulation for your dog and can be a fun way to bond and continue their training journey.
 Research local training centers or clubs that offer these activities and consider participating in workshops or classes tailored to your interests.

 Considering Professional Assistance